lokeshloki3/edtech-full/README.md

    - Code animation effects
    - Tab switching between explore more section
    - Review and Rating Slider for student-purchased courses
+   - About and Contact Us Pages also having Contact Us form
 2. **User Profile**
    - Upload and update profile picture
    - Edit About Me section